Dangerous Apps for Kids

 Subscribe to our YouTube channel and learn how to protect your home, loved ones, and belongings.

-4. Multiplayer games with built-in chat
+4. Multiplayer games with built-in chat can pose problems for kids

 Some mobile games feature mature images or storylines, like the weed-dealing simulation game Drug Grand Mafia.
 Others, like Zepeto, don’t seem threatening until you realize that strangers can talk to your kid through in-game chat rooms.
 Some games even let players use voice chat.
-Beware of online predators on these potentially dangerous apps.
+Beware of online predators on these potentially dangerous apps:

 • Zepeto